libertysoft3/saidit/README.md

     sudo tail -f /var/log/syslog

+additional configuration changes you may wish to make are shown in `r2/development.update.saidit`

 ### optional: accessing VM files from your host

 You can mount the VM's reddit files as a folder on your host machine for easy editing and searching. sshfs is a quick and easy approach.
 On your host install sshfs and run `sshfs reddit@reddit.local:/home/reddit/src/reddit ~/vm`.
 Unmount it later with `fusermount -u ~/vm` to avoid crashing your editor when your VM shuts down.